robertchase/spindrift/doc/MICRO.md

 ```

 The `log` directive overrides default logging behavior for *spindrift*.
-By default, log messages are created with the *TAG* `MICRO`, log level
+By default, log messages are created with the *TAG* `MICRO`, with log level
-is set to `DEBUG` and messages are sent to stdout.
+set to `DEBUG` and with messages sent to stdout.
 The value for `log.level` is case insensitive, and can be any
 valid log level, typically, *debug* or *info*.